The Getaway (Chris de Burgh album): Background

-The album was spearheaded by the U.S. top 40 hit, "Don't Pay the Ferryman", an upbeat, mythology-tinged pop rock song that evokes images of the Grim Reaper, which also became his first UK hit single, reaching number 48.
+The album was spearheaded by the U.S. top 40 hit, "Don't Pay the Ferryman", an upbeat, mythology-tinged pop rock song that evokes images of Charon, the ferryman of the Greek underworld, which also became his first UK hit single, reaching number 48.

 Another song from the album which has become a de Burgh fan-favourite is "Borderline", the story of a conscientious objector who chooses to flee with his lover than be drafted for military service.
 A staple of de Burgh's live act, the song's story was continued in 1986's "Say Goodbye to It All" from the later album Into the Light.

 In an interview Chris de Burgh pointed out, that the collaboration with producer Rupert Hine strongly influenced the style of the album:"...
 I can definitely say that there is a lot of difference.
 He is a man who understands the mortar and brick of building a track musically.
 There are more subtle and complex inter-rhythms in the new album than I’ve had on any others.

 And we blended wonderfully together.
 I could get on with the bits that I’m good at, and he could get on with the bits that he’s good at.
 It made for a very strong connection."Drums on the album were played by Steve Negus of the Canadian progressive rock band Saga.

-Some of the guest vocalists were Anthony Head, Diane Davison (Chris de Burgh's wife) and Miriam Stockley (who also collaborated with Mike Oldfield on the album The Millennium Bell (1999).
+Some of the guest vocalists were Anthony Head, Diane Davison (Chris de Burgh's wife) and Miriam Stockley (who also collaborated with Mike Oldfield on the album The Millennium Bell (1999)).